 The male and female White Capped Pionus are quite similar when examining their physical features.
 You may even find it a bit of a challenge differentiating these two sexes.
 One important difference is the duller shoulder patch and the blue plumage that fades into scaling on the lower breast.

 Behavior and Personality

-The white capped pionus has a lot of desirable personality traits for a pet.
+The White Capped Pionus has a lot of desirable personality traits for a pet.
 This is one of the reasons why the bird is widely accepted as a house pet.
-At tender ages, these parrots can be gentle and easily trained, and they don’t mind being handled, unlike many other pets.
+At tender ages, these parrots can be gentle and easily trained.
+They don’t mind being handled, unlike many other pets.
 Just make sure you socialize them early enough.

 These pets can bond very closely with a member of the family and become overprotective of the person and may often show some aggression.
-The shy nature of these birds contributes to this behavior, as it makes them easily attached to someone and detached from others.
+The shy nature of these birds contributes to this behavior.
+It makes them easily attached to someone and detached from others.
 One behavior that is common to many parrots is the fact that the way your parrot is raised is the primary determinant of the social nature of your pet in adulthood.
-This is why it is advised that if you are not ready to take on a white capped pionus as a pet, then you may have to consider animals that require less attention.
+This is why it is advised that if you are not ready to take on a White Capped Pionus as a pet, then you may have to consider animals that require less attention.

 Although your pet may require a bit of your attention and a decent level of care, you surely will not regret gracing your home with these wonderful birds.
-Also, like most of their cousins, these birds are quite active and intelligent, so you will hardly have a dull moment with them.
+Also, like most of their cousins, these birds are quite active and intelligent.
+You will hardly have a dull moment with them.